SalvisATT/Mobile-application-E-store-/README.md

 Ideas for future implamentation.

-  Adding favorite section for user
+  1.Adding favorite section for user
-  Improve usability for admin
+  2.Improve usability for admin
-  Adding more error message if havent added all Improve design
+  3.Adding more error message if havent added all 4.Improve design
-  Added more filter and better categorize them
-  Improve security for app
+  5.Added more filter and better categorize them 6.Improve security for app